Investing 101: Investing for Beginners

 Larger employers may offer plans like a 401(k), 457(b) or 403(b) if you're a government or non-profit employee.
 Smaller businesses may offer plans like a SIMPLE IRA.
 Whichever type of plan you have, they are all a type of qualified retirement account.
 These types of accounts refer to the type of tax treatment of the contributions, not the investment choice.

 If you have access to a company 401(k), you probably have access to traditional and Roth 401(k) options.
-Like IRAs, traditional 401(k) contributions are tax-deductible and are funded with pre-tax dollars.
+Like IRAs, traditional 401(k) contributions are funded with pre-tax dollars and are not counted towards taxable income.
 This means that money goes into the account before normal employer deductions for things like Social Security, Medicare, and other State and Federal taxes.
 Roth 401(k)s, like their IRA counterpart, are funded with after-tax dollars and are tax-free upon withdrawal.
 A difference between a Roth 401(k) and IRA is that Roth 401(k)s have RMD's starting at age 72.
 These can be avoided by rolling over the money from your Roth 401(k) to a Roth IRA.
 This can be done without any fees or penalties however, the employer contribution or match portion will be taxed at ordinary income levels.

 Money contributed to a retirement plan is invested in one of the plan's many options.
 The investment choice is usually selected based on age and the investor's risk tolerance, and if the employee doesn't make a specific selection, a qualified default option is selected for them.
 Investment options will differ between different plan providers and the details of the investment options can be provided at enrollment, or by the plan administrator.